doctrine/dbal/UPGRADE.md

 # Upgrade to 4.3

+## Deprecated renaming an index to an auto-generated name

+Renaming an index to an auto-generated name by passing NULL as the `$newName` argument to `Table::renameIndex()` is deprecated.
+Pass the new index name instead.

 ## Deprecated features related to primary key constraints

 1. The `AbstractPlatform::getCreatePrimaryKeySQL()` method has been deprecated.
 Use the schema manager to create and